josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 The shim package exposes two specific pieces of functionality related to the integration of shims into the creation of a `ts.Program`:

-* A `ShimReferenceTagger` which "tags" `ts.SourceFile`s prior to program creation, and creates links from each original file to all of the per-file shims which need to be created for those file.
+* A `ShimReferenceTagger` which applies a tag to instances of `ts.SourceFile` prior to program creation, and creates links from each original file to all of the per-file shims which need to be created for those file.
 * A `ShimAdapter` which is used by an implementation of `ts.CompilerHost` to include shims in any program created via the host.

 ### `ShimAdapter`